jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 ```

 Like the helm packaging step, the helm deployment steps are identical
-except for a few variables, so I’ve implemented the stage as a shared
+except for a few variables, so I've implemented the stage as a shared
 template.
 The environment name is one of the template parameters,
 ensuring that the development deployment uses continuous delivery and
 the production deployment pauses for approval.